Hypomelanotic Disorder

 Get started

-Summary: The purpose of this study is to to evaluate the safety and efficacy of ruxolitinib cream in pediatric participants with nonsegmental vitiligo.
+Summary: The main purpose of this multicenter, randomized, double-blind, placebo-controlled Phase 2b study is to investigate the safety and efficacy of GIA632 in participants with NSV and to identify the optimal dose to be promoted into the confirmatory Phase 3 program.